-Assessment is on going throughout the course and the course has certified recognition from the IMI as a Quality Assured Programme – QAP at Level 3.
+Assessment is on going throughout the course and the course has certified recognition from the IMI for a Professional Development Certificate – PDC.
 You will also receive a Certificate of Professional Development from AK Automotive in recognition of your attendance.

 After successfully completing this course, you may like to progress to the following courses:

 For next course dates, click here

 AK Automotive specialise in delivering on-site training at clients’ premises.